steven-mathew/articulat3-mirror/README.md

 ### 📢 _An input bar to enter a prompt and generate new 3D content_

 Users can type a prompt that describes the 3D graphic they desire.
 Entering the prompt immediately starts the generation process and presents the user with the finalized 3D graphic once the process is complete.

 Generating 3D objects is perfect for content creators who want to save time, as opposed to the alternative of having to learn complex 3D programs.
 [See User Story #1](./deliverables/D1/planning.md/#story-1)

-  In the future, a suggested extension is to show the object generation progress by displaying a continuously updating thumbnail and/or a progress bar.
-For now, the user is notified that the object is being generated with a loading animation, followed by a toast upon completion.
+Currently, we show the object generation progress by updating the thumbnail in step intervals.
+In the future, a suggested extension is to include a progress bar for more continuous progress updates.
 [See User Story #2](./deliverables/D1/planning.md/#story-2).

 ### 🖼️ _A searchable gallery featuring previously generated objects_

 Users can browse through all previously generated 3D objects by any user on articulat3.
 This gallery is also searchable, allowing users to filter their browsing to their immediate needs and only display items similar to their search query.

 Content creators can benefit from other users' creations for inspiration when making their own content.
 [See User Story #3](./deliverables/D1/planning.md/#story-3)

 ### 📁 _An interactable panel of 3D objects and an option to export the image and object​ files_

 Users can click on 3D objects (their own, or other users' objects) and engage with them in an interactive panel.
 They can export the object's thumbnail image (.png), model file (.obj), material file (.mtl), and texture file (.jpg) depending on their needs.

 Video game designers will benefit from the interactive object canvas, allowing them to effortlessly inspect an asset from various angles and zoom levels.
 [See User Story #4](./deliverables/D1/planning.md/#story-4)

 Hardware creators can also use their 3D object immediately with the ability to quickly export the object as various file types.
 [See User Story #5](./deliverables/D1/planning.md/#story-5)

 ## How to Use articulat3

 ### Creating a New 3D Graphic

 If you are looking to create a new 3D object, follow these steps:

 1. Go to [articulat3](https://www.159.203.51.70.sslip.io).
 Please note that the certificate is invalid so you must click to the Advanced section and proceed, to enter the web app.
 2. You’ll be welcomed to the Create page.
 Here, enter a description of the 3D graphic you desire in the input bar.
 For example, if you need a 3D graphic of a hamburger, type “A juicy hamburger”.
 Be as descriptive as you'd like.